Asheq/dotfiles/README.md

 echo 'hi' # This is a comment to the right of code

 # This is a comment.
-There are periods only because there are multiple sentences.
+There are periods here only because there are multiple
+# sentences.

 # someVar is a variable.
 Identifier case is not changed.
 ```